 —What recent Chariton Review contributors have been up to

-Bill Trowbridge has a new poetry collection, Vanishing Point, coming out from Red Hen Press in April 2017.
+William Trowbridge’s seventh full collection, Vanishing Point, came out from Red Hen Press in April.

 Peter Makuck had two new books published last October: Wins and Losses, his fourth collection of short stories, by Syracuse University Press, and Mandatory Evacuation, his sixth collection of poems, by BOA Editions.